rennoraudmae/SuperHajusSudoku/README.md

 As it is multiplayer game, then that point can be done in two variations

-If there is only **one client**, then you must open the new game as well:
+**If there is only --one client--, then you must open the new game as well:**

 1. Specify the same port number, as you added for server
 2. Insert the same ip address, as server has
+3. Insert the username- it can be choosed from right side of an program "Choose a nickname" or specified by user, but it must be longer than 8 characters
+4. After that push the button {Connect to server}
-3. Then have to fill the blanks
+5. Then have to fill the blanks
    - (insert new game) where the new game name must be specified
    - (insert the max players number) have to enter the number how many players can play that current game

-4. Under Available games should appear: the name of the game
+6. Under Available games should appear: the name of the game
-5. In the blank - (insert game id) you have enter the name from list of Available games.
+7. In the blank - (insert game id) you have enter the name from list of Available games.

 For example: